poseidon/typhoon/docs/cl/digital-ocean.md

 # Digital Ocean

-In this tutorial, we'll create a Kubernetes v1.10.1 cluster on Digital Ocean.
+In this tutorial, we'll create a Kubernetes v1.10.1 cluster on DigitalOcean with Container Linux.

-We'll declare a Kubernetes cluster in Terraform using the Typhoon Terraform module.
-On apply, firewall rules, DNS records, tags, and droplets for Kubernetes controllers and workers will be created.
+We'll declare a Kubernetes cluster using the Typhoon Terraform module.
+Then apply the changes to create controller droplets, worker droplets, DNS records, tags, and TLS assets.

-Controllers and workers are provisioned to run a `kubelet`.
-A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules an `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and runs `kube-proxy` and `flannel` on each node.
+Controllers are provisioned to run an `etcd-member` peer and a `kubelet` service.
+Workers run just a `kubelet` service.
+A one-time [bootkube](https://github.com/kubernetes-incubator/bootkube) bootstrap schedules the `apiserver`, `scheduler`, `controller-manager`, and `kube-dns` on controllers and schedules `kube-proxy` and `flannel` on every node.
 A generated `kubeconfig` provides `kubectl` access to the cluster.

 ## Requirements